scionproto/scion/doc/BeaconService.md

 *(uses: Interfaces.All)*

 Core BSes originate new beacons to child and neighboring core ASes.
+The periodic task has an interval that is less than the OriginateTime.
+Beacons are originated on all interfaces that do not have a origination in the last OriginateTime.

 1. Create a new PCB using the local IA and the current timestamp
 1. Propagate the PCB on all core and child interfaces.